HanZhengIntelliTransport/GMNS_Plus_Dataset/INSTALLATION.md

-# Global_Dataset Environment Setup
+# GMNS+ Dataset Environment Setup

-This guide will help you set up the `Global_Dataset` Conda environment, install required dependencies, and run the project.
+This guide will help you set up the `GMNS+ Dataset` Conda environment, install required dependencies, and run the project.

 ---